-In all other cases, if you wish to format the style for this Item only, use the Style Editor below to enter the settings you would like to use for this Item.
-The Style Editor has three parts: (1) Color, (2) Font, and (3) Item width.
+If you wish to format the style for this item only, use the Style Editor below to enter the settings you would like to use for this item.
+The style editor has three parts: (1) Color, (2) Font, and (3) Item width.

 3. Adjust the colors to your liking.